 One of the advantages of local festivals is that the stages are usually easily accessible.
 You can get right up front or sometimes even a few steps up the side of the stage to get shots from the wings.
-I would suggest checking with crew or festival staff first before just jumping up on stage though.
+I would suggest checking with the crew or festival staff first before just jumping up on stage though.

 This is a great one to experiment with.
 It can be a fun challenge to capture people’s expressions and reactions while they are on the rides.
 Try to capture the excitement, joy and sometimes fear as the rides are moving and spinning.
 Maybe start slow with a merry-go-round and work your way up to roller coasters and other fast-moving, spinning rides.

 Again, be prepared for lighting changes between day and night.
 Nighttime at a carnival is a whole other world.
-Bring a tripod and set up to catch the ferris wheel lights in motion.
+Bring a tripod and set up to catch the Ferris wheel lights in motion.
 Capture the people as they move through from game to game.

 There are also employees.
 I’ve found that many carnival and fair workers have stories to tell.
 Interact, talk to them and ask if you can take their photo.
 Many of them love to tell their stories and share a little of their lives with you.
 Make a project out of it, the people of the state fair type of project.
-Photographing them in their environment, take a few shots, portraits and of them operating the ride they are in charge of, of them interacting with customers in the games aisle, taking money, creating the excitement they create and giving prizes.
+Photographing them in their environment … take a few shots, portraits and of them operating the ride they are in charge of, of them interacting with customers in the games aisle, taking money, creating the excitement they create and giving prizes.
 All of these details will tell the story of that particular person.

 Want to practice your food photography (and likely get a stomach ache in the process)?
-Ok, you may not have to test every type of food there is in order to get some good food shots.
+OK, you may not have to test every type of food there is in order to get some good food shots.
 Think about not just shooting the actual final product but also the processes.

 This is the most important bit of advice, have fun.
 Don’t forget to put your camera down and join in the festivities.
 Listen to the music, ride the rides, eat the food and enjoy yourself.
-By relaxing and taking in the experiences yourself that will translate to better, more meaningful images.
+By relaxing and taking in the experiences yourself will translate to better, more meaningful images.